There was an interesting discussion in the Blog Mastermind forums that began with a question about when you should start outsourcing.

 - What components are required to take the next step towards completing this particular project?

-The project is a fairly significant product release for me in 2009 and something I’ve already poured many hours of my time into.
+The project is a fairly significant product release for me and something I’ve already poured many hours of my time into.
 The purpose, in terms of what this project will do for my business, is to expand my sales funnel, secure another source of cash flow, increase my customer base and further establish my presence in the Internet marketing industry.
 This is a list of some of the objectives of this project for my business – I’m not trying to sell it to you, so I’m not talking about the benefits of the product for potential customers, which would be a completely different list of characteristics.

 This project makes sense for me to focus on it because I’ve built a foundation where I’m in a position to release it.
 I have the cash flow, the time and the expertise to create this product and make it a success.
 In your case you need to choose your projects based on business goals that make sense to you and your present situation.